 Balance is what he advocated: nothing more, nothing less.

-For someone who quite literally revolutionised the entire health & fitness industry, it is quite fitting that Joseph Pilates is also a great thinker and also shared his knowledge.
+For someone who quite literally revolutionised the entire health & fitness industry, it is quite fitting that Joseph Pilates is also a great thinker.

-If you do not feel inspired to take up Pilates in your local area or go on a Pilates holidays under the sun, then we suggest to read up on the dozens of benefits Pilates can have on your mind and body.
+If you do not feel inspired to take up Pilates in your local area, or go on a Pilates holiday under the sun, then we suggest to read up on the dozens of benefits Pilates can have on your mind and body.